CREPIC21/linux-server-wordpress-configuration/README.md

 ## **9. Installing PHP**
 - in addition to the PHP package we we are also installing php-mysql which is a PHP module that allows PHP to communicate with MySQL
-- we are also installing libapache2-mod-php which is required to enable Apache to handle BPHP files
+- we are also installing libapache2-mod-php which is required to enable Apache to handle PHP files
 ```
 apt update && apt install php php-mysql libapache2-mod-php
 ```